Please contact the Scholarship Committee at email@example.com for any questions about Undergraduate Continuing Student Scholarships.

 Additional details will be explained in the Scholarship Application email.

 The Scholarship Committee will review qualifying applications and may interview certain candidates.
-Scholarship award winners will be notified via TU mail.
-The decisions of Scholarships Committee are final and not subject to appeal; the Committee does not discuss individual cases (neither the Chair, nor any other member of the Undergraduate Continuing Scholarship Committee, will comment or otherwise engage in communication about individual awards or lack thereof).
+Scholarship award winners will be notified via TUmail.
+Decisions of the Scholarship Committee are final and not subject to appeal; the committee does not discuss individual cases (neither the chair, nor any other member of the Undergraduate Continuing Scholarship Committee, will comment or otherwise engage in communication about individual awards or lack thereof).